CyberMiles/tim-research/scatter_integration/scatter_integration.md

 #### UPDATE - issue fixed 20180916
-Function can be re-written using the following Ethereum reference https://github.com/ethereum/wiki/wiki/JavaScript-API#using-callbacks
+Function can be re-written using the following Ethereum reference https://github.com/ethereum/wiki/wiki/JavaScript-API#using-callbacks This has been resolved for all functions except the transferFunds function, this is the next task
 #### UPDATE END

 Running the transferFunds function returns the following error